 |Clinical manifestations ||Meningitis and invasive infections in incompletely immunized infants and children ||Otitis media in infants and children; lower respiratory tract infections in adults with chronic bronchitis |

 |Evolutionary history ||Basically clonal ||Genetically diverse |

 |Vaccine ||Highly effective conjugate vaccines ||None available; under development |

 The antigenically distinct type b capsule is a linear polymer composed of ribosyl-ribitol phosphate.
 Strains of H. influenzae type b (Hib) cause disease primarily in infants and children <6 years of age.
 Nontypable strains are primarily mucosal pathogens but occasionally cause invasive disease.

 H. influenzae, an exclusively human pathogen, is spread by airborne droplets or by direct contact with secretions or fomites.
 Colonization with nontypable H. influenzae is a dynamic process; new strains are acquired and other strains are replaced periodically.

-The widespread use of Hib conjugate vaccines in many industrialized countries has resulted in striking decreases in the rate of nasopharyngeal colonization by Hib and in the incidence of Hib infection (Fig. ...
+The widespread use of Hib conjugate vaccines in many industrialized countries has resulted in striking decreases in the ...